 • Fast ForWord®

 • Grade K–5

 Once a low-performing district, the St. Mary Parish Public School System has achieved significant gains to become a role model for schools looking to make dramatic changes in their performance.
 Since implementing the Fast ForWord® program, students have increased their reading proficiency and improved their achievement on state tests.
-As a result, the high-poverty district has raised its District Performance Score (DPS) by almost 40 points, moving from the bottom quartile to the top quartile in state performance.
+As a result, the high-poverty district has raised its District Performance Score (DPS) by almost 40 points, moving from the bottom half to the top quartile in state performance.
 The district also improved its letter grade from a “D” to a “B,” missing an “A” by less than one point in 2016.

 - Increased District Performance Score from 60 points in 2006 to 99.2 points in 2016